-The Trust is not registered as an investment company under the Investment Company Act.
-Consequently, Shareholders do not have the regulatory protections afforded to investors in registered investment companies.
+The Trust is not registered as an investment company under the Investment Company Act and the Sponsor believes that the Trust is not required to register under such act.
+Consequently, Shareholders do not have the regulatory protections provided to investors in investment companies.